RUANITOS/grupo-do-bruno/README.md

 - Node.js
 - pnpm

 You'll also need a database installed and running on your computer.
-This project supports multiple database dialects, so you can choose whichever one you prefer.
+This project supports PostgreSQL and MySQL dialects, so you can choose which one you prefer.

 ## Installation